luwes/craft-codemirror/README.md

 To install CodeMirror, follow these steps:

-1. Install with Composer via `composer require luwes/craft3-codemirror`
+1. Install with Composer via `composer require luwes/craft-codemirror`
 2. Install plugin in the Craft Control Panel under Settings > Plugins

-CodeMirror works on Craft 3.x.
+CodeMirror works on Craft 3.x and 4.x.

 ## CodeMirror Overview